Benji Lovitt: Stand-Up Career

-Lovitt also produced humorous videos on Jewish holidays, aliyah and other topics.
-He has been interviewed on the Israeli television show Hayom l'Machar and appeared as a featured bachelor on the Israeli reality dating show Singles.
+Lovitt also produced videos on Jewish holidays, aliyah and other topics.

-Journalism career
+Content Creation Career

-Lovitt has been widely published in Israeli and American media.
-He is a regular blogger for the Times of Israel and previously provided guest columns for The Jerusalem Post.
+Lovitt is a regular blogger for the Times of Israel and previously provided guest columns for The Jerusalem Post.
 Articles by Lovitt can also be found at eJewish Philanthropy, the Jewish Daily Forward, Ynet, Israel21c, PresenTense Magazine, Jewish Boston and other online publications.

 Lovitt's annual column "Things I love about Israel" Yom Ha'atzmaut highlight the unique aspects of Israeli society from the perspective of an oleh.

-Lovitt's January 2014 article in eJewish Philanthropy about bringing short-term Israel program participants to Tel Aviv was one of the site's most widely read and discussed pieces and is often credited with inspiring Birthright Israel to launch the Tel Aviv Urban Experience in 2015.
+Lovitt's January 2014 article in eJewish Philanthropy about bringing short-term Israel program participants to Tel Aviv is credited as inspiring Birthright Israel to launch the Tel Aviv Urban Experience in 2015.

+In 2023, Benji marked Israel's 75th anniversary by co-authoring the book “Israel 201, Your Next-Level Guide to the Magic, Mystery and Chaos! of Life in the Holy Land" with Joel Chasnoff.
+The book examines the daily life of Israelis and tries to give its readers insight into some unique aspects of Israeli culture.
+In 2023, the book won a National Jewish Book Award.